-Eligibility Criteria Middle and high school students Type Student Assignment (Voluntary or Involuntary) Voluntary Process for entering students into the program Procedure for Student Assignment: 1) Parents and student must attend an information session.
-2) Go online and fill out an application (can be completed at information session).
+Eligibility Criteria Middle and high school students Type Student Assignment (Voluntary or Voluntary Involuntary) Process for entering students into the program Procedure for Student Assignment: Parents and student must attend OR watch an information session.
+Go online and fill out an application (can be completed at information session).
 3) Meet with Student Relations Choice School Counselor.
+Students with disabilities can be referred through the ARC process.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure The information sessions are posted on our website and happen quarterly.
 Information sessions are open to any family interested in Liberty.

-Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Term entry.
+Enrollment Cycle (Open Entry, Term Entry, or Term entry.
 Students are enrolled at the beginning of a new term.
+Other Entry)

-Assessment Tool Used for Exit In general, students at Liberty High Schools attend through graduation, so no formal exit assessment tool is used.
+is stadents out of the Hogiani Assessment Tool Used for Exit In general, students at Liberty High Schools attend through graduation, so no formal exit assessment tool is used.
 If a student wishes to change assignments to an A1 school, that process is handled through the standard student assignment process for JCPS high school students.
+Students with disabilities may be exited through the ARC process.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Exit Criteria for Academic Performance In general, students at Liberty High Schools attend through graduation, so no formal exit criteria for academic performance are used.
 Exit Criteria for Behavioral Performance In general, students at Liberty High Schools attend through graduation, so no formal exit criteria for behavioral performance are used.
 Transition Strategies to Prepare Student for Exit In general, students at Liberty High Schools attend through graduation, so no formal transition strategies are in place.
-If a student wishes to change assignments or an ARC determines change is appropriate, Liberty staff work with student, family, and receiving school to ensure a smooth transition.
+If a student wishes to change assignments or an ARC determines a change is appropriate, Liberty staff work with student, family, and receiving school to ensure a smooth transition.
 Students preparing to graduate receive support through the KentuckianaWorks Educational Talent Search program, college visits, ACT preparation, FAFSA completion support, and a college application fee waiver program.

+Procedures for collaboration with outside agencies involved with involuntary placements, including court order or other social service agencies to address student transition between programs.
+Not applicable.
+Voluntary placement only.
 Composition of the ILPA Team Guidance Counselors, Assistant Principals, Resource Teacher Procedure to invite parents/guardians to Guidance counselors are responsible for inviting parents/guardians, and, participate on the ILPA Team, and as as appropriate, students. appropriate, to invite the student to participate Person(s) responsible for guiding completion of The Advisory Teachers the ILPA Person(s) responsible for monitoring progress of Resource Teacher the ILPA